Kadapa district: Tourism

-Siddavatam (Sidhout) at a distance of 25 Km Kadapa town is famous for its fort and temples.
-Matli Maharajas built the fort in A.D.1303.
+Siddavatam (Sidhout), which is 25 km from Kadapa town, is famous for its fort and temples.
+Matli Maharajas built the fort in A.D.
+1303.
 Hyder Ali destroyed it in 1770.
 The fort is spread over an area of 30 acres and has 17 bastions.
 It is called the southern gate way of Srisailam.
-Brahmamgari Matham (B. Mattam), is the place where SreeVeerabrahmendra Swamy, a 17th century saint and clairvoyant entered Jeevasamadhi.
+Brahmamgari Matham (B. Mattam), is the place where SreeVeerabrahmendra Swamy, a 17th-century saint and clairvoyant entered Jeevasamadhi.
 The annual prayer festival is held for 6 days in the month of Vysakha.

 Kodandarama Temple dedicated to the god Rama, is located in Vontimitta.
 The temple is built in Vijayanagara architectural style and is dated to the 16th century.
 This inspired Pothana to compose Andhra Maha Bhagavatham.
 It is located at a distance of 25 km from Kadapa.
 Some of the other tourist attractions are Chennakesava temple of Pushpagiri, Madhavaraya temple at Gandikota.

+Sowyanadhaswami temple at Nandalur, Attirala, Sri Parasurama Swamy temple in Rajampeta, and Sri Thallapaka Annamacharya in Rajampeta are also located in Kadapa district.
+The Annamayya dam on the Cheyyeru River is also located in the district.

 Gandikota gorge was formed in the Erramala range of hills.
 The river Penna flows in the gorge with a width of 100 m.